ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 }
 ```

+and the UI schema is not set at all.
 This means that by default, a new form element has the "Short answer" input type.
-If you wish to override this (for example, if the "Short answer" input is deactivated), you can do so by using the `newElementDefaultDataOptions` mod.
+If you wish to override this (for example, if the "Short answer" input is deactivated), you can do so by using the `newElementDefaultDataOptions` and `newElementDefaultUiSchema` mods.
 For example, setting the mods to the following:

 ```react
 mods = {